 - Dehydration Risk: Because of the intense sweating, one can quickly become dehydrated in a sauna.
 It's crucial to hydrate before and after each session.

-- Not Suitable for Everyone: People with certain medical conditions, such as low blood pressure or specific heart conditions, should consult a physician before using a sauna.
+- Not Suitable for Everyone: People with certain medical conditions, such as high blood pressure, low blood pressure, or specific heart conditions, should consult a physician before using a dry sauna.
+The intense heat raises your heart rate significantly during a sauna session, which is not safe for everyone.

 Benefits of Steam room